-The so-called ‘shorty’ Ken is not marked Japan on the feet like almost all other 750 Kens, and their boxes are made with different card, with no K stamp inside the lid.
+The so-called ‘shorty’ Ken is not marked Japan on the feet like other 750 Kens, and their boxes are made with different card, with no K stamp inside the lid.
 The box ends and wrist tags were redesigned with no mention of it being a Japanese import.
 In fact, occasionally Japanese Kens were sold in ‘shorty’ boxes, which Mattel clearly stamped extra with Made in Japan/Printed in U.S.A. (see example further below), proof that these boxes were indeed made in the US.
 Also, no ‘shorties’ were ever used as Dressed Dolls or are found in gift sets – all of which were produced in Japan.
 So, with a lack of any other identification or markings (such as Made in Hong Kong), it must be assumed that the ‘shorties’ were all produced in the US.

 Logically it would make sense that the ‘shorty’ was the first painted hair Ken, designed and developed in the US during 1962 for a 1963 release.
 The Japan-made painted hair Kens would have been released simultaneously, initially using old flocked hair Ken parts, including the beach top and box card inserts.
 Being US-made the ‘shorty’ would have appeared with all the new features from the beginning.
-Yet the evidence is inconclusive: Apart from the prototypes, no Kens resembling ‘shorties’ appear in catalogues from 1963 – all major department stores feature Japan-made painted hair Kens – this is apparent not just from the faces, but by their old-style hands.
+Yet the evidence is inconclusive: apart from the prototypes, no Kens resembling ‘shorties’ appear in catalogues from 1963 – all major department stores feature Japan-made painted hair Kens – this is apparent not just from the faces, but by their old-style hands.
 Occasionally ‘shorty’ Kens are sold online ‘MIB’ with the light blue booklet, which could theoretically date them to 1963, but the booklets could easily have been added later, so are not in themselves proof (Most are sold with the white booklet for 1963, like the Japan-made Kens from 1963-64).

 KEN #0750 (blonde)